-You can usually claim up to 65% of the payments made to the staff provider, in a case where your staff costs are paid to an external agency.
-Here as well, the eligible costs are for staff who are engaged in the R&D project.
+You can usually claim up to 65% of the payments made to the external agency for temporary staff hired to work on the R&D project.

-- SME Scheme: You can generally claim for up to 65% of the payments made to subcontractors.
-The subcontracted work may be further subcontracted to any third party.
+Under the SME scheme, you can generally claim up to 65% of the payments made to subcontractors.

-If you are creating a prototype to test the R&D being undertaken, the design, construction and testing costs will normally be qualifying expenses.
-However, if the prototype is also built with a view to selling the prototype itself (such as the construction of a bespoke machine), this will be considered as a production and outside the R&D scheme.
+If you are creating a prototype to test the results of your R&D, the design, construction and testing costs will normally be qualifying expenses.
+However, if you’re planning to sell the prototype itself, this counts as a production cost and is outside the R&D scheme.

 Clinical trial volunteers